llpo/mathepa/README.md

 ### Complex expressions

-The ternary operator in expressions is allowed, notice but only the long syntax is supported, i.e. (expr1) ? (expr2) : (expr3).
+The ternary operator in expressions is allowed, but only the long syntax is supported, i.e. (expr1) ? (expr2) : (expr3).

 ```php